CK1412/note_app_flutter_sqflite_provider/README.md

 ## 📝 License

-You can use my source code for free for learning purposes.
-If you reuse it, please cite the source.
+You can use the free source code for learning purposes.
+If you use for other purposes, please quote the source.

 <br/>